 - Strengthen your abdominal muscles which helps support your lower back

 When to Perform Prone Press Up Stretches

 Prone press ups should be done after you have been in forward facing positions for an extended period of time.
 Or anytime you feel strain or slight discomfort in your lower back.

 For example, this stretch would feel great after driving a long distance, sitting all day at your desk, working in your garden, going for a long bike ride, or scrubbing the floor on your hands and knees.

 Knowing when to perform a stretch is just as important as knowing when not perform a stretch.
 This helps prevent injury.

-If you have a diagnosed spinal condition such as a spinal fusion, stenosis, or spondylolisthesis you should consult with your medical provider before performing this stretch.
+If you have a diagnosed spinal condition such as a spinal fusion, stenosis, or spondylolisthesis it's wise to consult with a medical provider, possibly even a chiropractor in Mesa, before performing this stretch.